TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.10.md

 ---

-He is unto me as a bear lying in wait, as a lion in secret places.
+He is to me as a bear lying in wait, as a lion in secret places.